priyaranjankumar/hospitalrepositorysytem/README.md

 - **User-Friendly Interface**: The system offers an intuitive user interface for easy data entry and retrieval, making it accessible to both technical and non-technical staff.

-- **Security**: Implement access controls and authentication mechanisms to ensure data confidentiality and integrity.

 ## Technologies Used

 - **COBOL**: The primary programming language used for developing the core logic and functionalities of the system.